gdrosos/iac-bug-study-artifact/README.md

 This script fetches all closed issues in the Puppet Jira Issue Tracker([https://puppet.atlassian.net](https://puppet.atlassian.net)) using the query:
 ```
-jql = "project in (PUP, MODULES)  and type = Bug and status in (Closed, Resolved) ORDER BY created DESC
+project in (PUP, MODULES)
+and type = Bug and status in (Closed, Resolved)
+ORDER BY created DESC
 ```
 It then filters out issues that do not have at least one comment containing a URL of a GitHub Commit or Pull Request indicating a potential fix, and stores the filtered issues in a CSV file named `data/collection_new/bugs/puppet_jira_bugs.csv`.